LuigiBrosNin/UNI/Master first year/Digital Forensics.md

 ### Civil case

-**Compensation** -> the end result of a civil case towards 1 end to the other.
+**Compensation** -> the end result of a civil case towards 1 end to the other

 ==Structure of a civil case==
-Actor -> who threw the case
-Concerned -> against who the actor threw the case Judge ->
+**Actor** -> who threw the case **Concerned/Convicted** -> against who the actor threw the case **Judge** -> who decides who won

+Each part has a Technical Consultant who examines the evidence, that write a report on the matter, on behalf of their respective client (the judge has an Office TC who helps him verify the validity of the reports).
+Lawyers are involved as middle men trough reports, but we don't care much about them for now lol.

+The Actor has to obligatory produce something to prove their case, based on evidence

+**Subscriptions** -> Signatures synonym

+**Private writing** -> a writing that has at least a subscription and a date.
+It's necessary for sustaining a case, we're talking 1942